xieweiAlex/English_Learning/words/2022/words-Dec.md

+He got stuck in a revolving door.
+The world doesn't revolve around you.

+With a background blending engineering and finance, Lyn uses a **dispassionate** long-term quantitative and qualitative approach to filter through the noise and find value in stocks and markets around the world.

 ## Week 2

 Pouring it out or stirring at this point can make your yogurt **runny**, which you don’t want.